-Update (Spring of 2018) – Sports Legends Experience, the museum’s largest expansion in 40 years, is now open!
-This indoor and outdoor play space features 15 new exhibits that invite kids and grown-ups to play together.
-We can’t get enough of this cool space and I’ve got lots of tips on exploring this new feature in this post – Game Winning Tips for Visiting the New Sports Legends Experience!
+Sport Legends – Sports Legends Experience, the museum’s largest expansion in 40 years, is an indoor and outdoor play space features 15 new exhibits that invite kids and grown-ups to play together.
+We can’t get enough of this cool space and I’ve got lots of tips on visiting in this post – Game Winning Tips for Visiting the New Sports Legends Experience!

 Planning a Visiting The Children’s Museum of Indianapolis?

 Indianapolis is a great destination for families from all over the Midwest.
 In fact, Indianapolis is located no more than an 8 hour drive from over half the US population!
 So if you’re looking for a Midwest getaway for kids, look know further than the circle city.
 Here’s A Mom’s Guide to Popular Family Attractions in Indianapolis to help you get started in planning your trip!